zoeskan/MCB185/unit6-sequences.md

 One problem with `61skewer.py` is that it is computationally inefficient.
 Each window is counted and then forgotten.
 Imagine counting 1000 bp windows by hand.
 Let's say you get 500 Gs and 500Cs.
-How many Gs do you think the next window will have it's just 1 bp away?
-499, 500, or 501.
-You're losing 1 nt on the left and gaining a new nt on the right.
+How many Gs do you think the next window will have?
+It's just 1 bp away.
+As the window moves left to right, you're losing 1 nt on the left and gaining 1 new nt on the right.
 The counts can't change by more than just those 2 letters.
 So why bother counting everything in the middle?

 A much more efficient algorithm only counts the initial window.
 After that, it "moves" the window by dropping off one nucleotide on the left and adding one on